smjrifle/smj-text-converter/README.md

 If you want to open the file on double click, you can create a shell script.
-In any editor [vi, nano, gedit] add the following lines java -jar "Smjrife Text Converter.jar"
+In any editor [vi, nano, gedit] add the following lines java -jar "Smjrifle Text Converter.jar"
 Save it at tc.sh
 Change its permission chmod u+x tc.sh
 now you can double click the file tc.sh to execute it.